ski-sketch/SecAudit/INFO/GUIDE.md

 |------------------------|
 | How to Use Sec.Monitor |

 Install Dependencies: Ensure you have all the required dependencies installed.
-This might include Python libraries or other tools specific to Sec.Monitor.
+You can install the required Python libraries using:
+pip install -r requirements.txt

 Edit Configuration: Edit the config.ini file to specify your monitoring parameters.
 Ensure the file is correctly configured before running the script.